scipp/scipp/doc/type-erased-prototype.md

   - Is this reasonable?
   - What are the major and minor drawbacks?

-- The prototype currently accesses variables and iterator elements by type.
+- The prototype accesses variables and iterator elements by tag:
-  We will probably need to use a tag or ID instead:

   ```cpp
   // Need to support also generic variables such as Double or String.